99shandhokhan88/so_long/README.md

 - A C compiler (e.g., GCC).
 - MinilibX graphics library (provided in the project files).
 - The MLX that I use is for Linux, in fact there are specific flags in the Makefile for Linux.
+- For the Makefile in MAC you will need: -Lmlx_linux -lmlx_linux -framework OpenGL -framework AppKit -o $(NAME)

 ### Installation
 1. Clone the repository to your local machine: